Date Calculator: Find Days Between Dates

 • 2000 was a leap year (century year divisible by 400)

 This system keeps the Gregorian calendar aligned with the astronomical year, ensuring that seasons remain consistent with their respective months over time.
+Without leap years, the calendar would gradually shift relative to the Earth's orbit around the sun, causing seasons to drift through different months over centuries.

 Understanding Holidays

 A holiday is a day that, either by custom or by law, is set aside such that regular activities like going to work or school are suspended, or at least reduced.
 The term "holiday" can be interpreted differently, depending on the region.
 In the U.S., paid leave is typically referred to as "vacation," while national, religious, or cultural days off are referred to exclusively as "holiday."
-In some regions, however, such as the United Kingdom or former British colonies, the term holiday can also refer to paid leave.

 U.S. Federal Holidays

 Federal holidays in the U.S. refer to holidays that have been recognized by the U.S. government; on these days, non-essential federal government offices are closed, and all federal employees receive paid leave.
 This is not necessarily true in the private sector, however, and which federal holidays a private sector employee receives is largely dependent on the discretion of the company.
-In some cases, an employee who is required to work on a federal holiday may receive compensation in the form of holiday pay in addition to their regular wages.

 Business Day Calculations

 When calculating business days, it's important to consider both weekends and holidays.
 In most Western countries, the standard work week is Monday through Friday, with Saturday and Sunday being weekend days.
-However, this can vary by country and culture.
-For example, in many Middle Eastern countries, the weekend falls on Friday and Saturday.

 For accurate business day calculations, you should: